KDE/digikam-doc/post_processing/metadata_editor.rst

 IPTC Tab
 --------

 Most common IPTC tags used by photo-agencies are listed for editing.
 Pre-configured subjects can be used to describe the items contents based on IPTC reference codes.
+All text fields in IPTC tab are limited in size.
+Consider to use XMP tab instead.

 The sections available in this view are listed below:

     - **Content**: describe the visual content of the item.

+        - **Headline**: this checkbox allows to edit the content synopsis.
+This field is limited to 256 characters.
+        - **Caption**: this checkbox allows to edit the content description.
+This field is limited to 2000 characters.
+This filed can be synchronized with **JFIF Comment section**, and **Sync Exif Comment**
+        - **Caption Writer**: this checkbox allows to edit the names of the caption authors.
+Multiple entries limited to 32 characters can be append to the list.

     .. figure:: images/metadata_editor_iptc_content.webp
         :alt: